Knowledge Ecommerce

 Your website is basically your own boutique classroom minus the school’s rules.

-After all, the teachers always shut textbooks and make their own rules who teach the best and remain in our minds forever.
+After all, the teachers always shut textbooks and make their own rules that teach the best and remain in our minds forever.

 “Knowledge is power.
 And you need power in this world.
 You need as many advantages as you can get”, – Ellen DeGeneres.